Stability Verification of Neural Network Controllers using Mixed-Integer Programming: Case Study: DC-DC Power Converter

 For the training data, 5000 samples of the original controller \eqref{original_MPC} uniformly distributed from the feasible region are taken, and the approximate controller is then trained using Adam \cite{kingma2015} as the optimizer.
 To formulate the convex optimization layer, cvxpylayers \cite{agrawal2019} was used.
 The trained simplified controller and the absolute approximation error can be seen in Figure~\ref{fig:nominal_mpc}.

 Using the formulation in Section~\ref{sec:error_computation} we find an absolute worst-case approximation error of $\gamma = 0.24$ at $i_L=0$ and $v_O=6.79$.
 Similarly, using both formulations in Sections \ref{subsec:sufficient} and \ref{subsec:direct}, by solving an indefinite MIQP respectively, we can verify the stability of the closed-loop system, which is the case for this example.
 With this, we have successfully verified the approximate control policy against the nominal MPC.
-Additionally, we solve \eqref{eq:outer_approx_MILPs} to get the outer approximation of the stability region $\bar{\Omega}_0^{\psi_2}$, which can be seen in Figure~\ref{fig:nominal_mpc}.
-Note that the region is smaller than the feasible region of the MPC controller.
-This is expected, because due to the approximation error, we can not expect to achieve the same stability region.
+Additionally, we solve \eqref{eq:outer_approx_MILPs} to get an outer and inner approximation of the stability region $\Omega$, which can be seen in Figure~\ref{fig:nominal_mpc}.
+Note that the outer approximation is smaller than the feasible region of the MPC controller.
+This is expected because due to the approximation error, we can not expect to achieve the same stability region. \begin{diffadd}On the other hand, the inner approximation is very conservative, as one would expect, since we are using conservative Lipschitz bounds for its calculation.\end{diffadd}